River Churn: Etymology

-The name Churn is ancient, certainly pre-Roman and probably from a Celtic language, possibly that spoken by the Dobunni tribe who controlled the area before the Roman conquest in the 1st century.
-The original name may have sounded similar to Korinn.
+The name Churn is ancient, certainly pre-Roman and probably from a Celtic language, possibly that spoken by the Dobunni tribe, which controlled the area before the Roman conquest in the 1st century AD.
+The original name may have sounded similar to Korinn, but its meaning is unknown.
 It has also been suggested that the origin of the word is associated with the ancient British Cornovii tribe.
 Cognate names and name elements from the area are Cerney, Ciren and Corin as found in the settlement names of North Cerney, Cirencester, South Cerney, and Cerney Wick (all on or close to the river).
-Cirencester's original recorded name of Corinium Dobunnorum also shares this root.
+Cirencester's name, first recorded as Corinium Dobunnorum, is in original identical with the name of the river.

 History

-Much of the catchment basin of the Churn was a key Roman settlement in the second to fourth centuries AD, as Corinium Dobunnorum rose to likely status of capital of a division of Britain.
+Much of the catchment basin of the Churn was a key Roman settlement in the 2nd to 4th centuries AD, as Corinium Dobunnorum rose to likely status of capital of a division of Britain.

 The Churn and the Thames feed the waters of a western bisection of the Cotswold Water Park, converted since the 1970s from redundant gravel beds between Cirencester and Cricklade.

 In 2006, the national government was engaged in a planning study to analyse methods of mitigating future flooding associated with the Churn.
 However, the river is known to stop flowing completely at times; in September 2011 the river bed was completely dry at Latton.